Si prefiere ver esta página en español, haga clic en "Language" en la barra de "Admin" en la parte superior de esta página y seleccione "Spanish."

 In addition to the classes that many high schools offer, Simley also offers opportunities for students to earn profession-based experience at the end of a pathway that has a value-added aspect, such as a certification, concurrent enrollment, or an internship.
 Opportunities currently include:

-- the TriDistrict Career and College Readiness Initiative courses: Business & Entrepreneurship, Information Technology & Computer Science, Healthcare Careers & Medicine, and Careers in Transportation Business & Technologies
+• the TriDistrict Career and College Readiness Initiative courses: Business & Entrepreneurship, Information Technology & Computer Science, Healthcare, and Transportation & Skilled Trades

 Click here to learn more about Simley's Career Pathways.